 I love you guys, but I hope that Answers in Genesis cannot be accused of being intolerant to other’s interpretation of plain scripture.
-In your clear 12/21 posting “A Matter of Time” you once again dismiss the possibility of Jesus being in Nazareth at the time of the magi’s visit.
+In your clear 12/21 posting “Christmas Timeline of the Biblical Account” you once again dismiss the possibility of Jesus being in Nazareth at the time of the magi’s visit.
 Your clear position suggests no other option is on your website.

 Scripture does not say Bethlehem in Matthew 2:9–12.
 Just because Jesus was born there does not mean he stayed there.
 It is not “suggested” in Luke 2:39 that they returned to Bethlehem but clearly states Nazareth, their “home town.”
 Being well enough to fulfill the Law suggests wellness for returning home to Nazareth.